robertsweetman/PS-MessagePassing/README.md

 * Can you use global variables in a single session where scripts don't 'know' about each other?

 To clarify my thinking around these topics I've created some examples.

-At the moment it's about one example per WTF moment.
+At the moment it's about one example per WTF(?!) moment from the last 18 months.

 ## A note on learning to program/new programming languages
 The one thing that I've found _super_ effective is to build experiments that show (or don't) the particular behaviour you're trying to understand.
 Then you've got control over the whole situation as you make small changes and can see what things break or where the boundaries are.